-Medications prescribed for administration in school, and stored in the clinic are not available to students after regular school hours.
-If your child may require emergency medications, such as an inhaler or EpiPen, it is important that you notify the coach as well as the nurse so a plan of care can be developed to ensure the safest possible environment for your child.
+Medications prescribed for administration in school and stored in the clinic are not available to students after regular school hours.
+If your child requires emergency medications, such as an inhaler or EpiPen, it is important that you notify the coach as well as the nurse to develop a plan of care to ensure the safest possible environment for your child.

-Health Screenings: During the school year students in Kinder, 1st, 3rd, 5th and 7th grades will receive height, weight, skin vision, and hearing screens.
+Health Screenings: During the school year, students in Kindergarten, 1st, 3rd, 5th, and 7th grades will receive height, weight, skin vision, and hearing screens.
 In addition, all newly enrolled students may also receive these screenings.
 Students in the 6th grade will receive scoliosis screening.
-Information concerning this screening will come home with the affected age group.
+Information concerning this screening will come home with your student.
 You will only be notified of abnormal results.
 You must provide a written request at the beginning of the school year if you wish that your student not participate in these mandated screenings.

-Communication: An updated immunization is required of all students.
-If your student receives vaccinations throughout the school year please turn in the updated record to the clinic.
+Communication: Updated immunizations are required of all students.
+If your student receives vaccinations throughout the school year, please turn in the updated record to the clinic.
 All incoming 7th graders and Kindergarteners have required immunizations due at the beginning of the school year.
-Please notify me of any health conditions, illness or injuries that could affect your student during the school year.
-It is important that I have your current phone number and contact information in the clinic.
+Please notify the nurse of any health conditions, illnesses, or injuries that could affect your student during the school year.
+It is important the nurse has your current phone number and contact information in the clinic.

 Sports Physicals: Sports physicals are needed for any student wishing to participate in an extracurricular activity.
 These must be completed by both the parent and the physician.
-Physicals must be on file in the clinic prior to the first day of practice so make plans to get it prior to try-outs.
+Physicals must be on file in the clinic prior to the first day of practice, so make plans to get them prior to tryouts.